acat22/imgrd/README.md

 returns associative array (
   *status* - true or false
-  *imgtype* - jpg / gif / png / none if failed
+  *imgtype* - jpg / gif / png / empty if failed
   *mimetype* - raw mimetype output
   *size* - size in bytes
   *data* - image, you can save it on disc via file_put_contents or do something else